 Sexological Bodywork™ is a modality created in the USA by Dr. Joseph Kramer, who, by the way, also developed modern Tantric Lingam Massage.
-Sexological Bodywork has its origins in Taoist and Tantric philosophical ideas and Asian massage and bodywork practices, combined with contemporary Western massage techniques and insights in treating sexual dysfunctions.
+Sexological Bodywork has its origins in Taoist and Tantric philosophical ideas and Asian massage and bodywork practices, combined with contemporary Western massage techniques and modern insights in treating sexual dysfunctions.

 The work is a method to help i.e. support people to connect fully with their bodies and emotions, enabling new experiences with sensations and sexuality.
 Sexological Bodywork™ may also include full body or genital massages.